-The honours programme is a two and a half year programme within the Bachelor of Economics and Business programme.
-The first two semesters you will attend honours specific variants of the following required courses:
+The honours programme is a two and a half year programme that you follow in addition to following the regular Bachelor programme of Economics and Business.
+In the first two semesters you will attend honours specific components of the following mandatory courses:

 - Strategy and Organisation